 The Children of Lir: A Fascinating Irish Legend

 Although she cursed the four children of Lir and turned them into Swans, Aiofe gifted them the ability to talk and sing.
 In reaction, the daughter, Fionnuala, cried and asked her when their curse would end.
 Aiofe replied by saying that no other power on earth could remove the curse, but the curse would end after they spent 900 years living across Ireland:

-Firstly, they would live for 300 years in the lake near the castle.
-Then, the children would spend another 300 years in the Sea of Moyle.
+Firstly, they lived for 300 years in the lake near the castle.
+Then, the children spent another 300 years in the Sea of Moyle.
 The final 300 years were spent on the Isle of Inish Glora.

+The Children of Lir: A Fascinating Irish Legend